isralennon/MSAAI521/deliverables/Paper.md

 ## 4. Data Preprocessing

-The preprocessing stage involved three major operations: converting point cloud data to 2D representation, converting annotations from 3D to 2D, and reducing the aggregating the classes from 23 to 4.
+The preprocessing stage involved three major operations: converting point cloud data to 2D representation, converting annotations from 3D to 2D, and reducing the amount of classes from 23 to 4.

 First, we trimmed the point clouds to within a 100m × 100m area around the vehicle using X-range [-50m, 50m] for forward/backward, Y-range [-50m, 50m] for left/right, and Z-range [-3m, 5m] for ground to elevated structures.
 This filtering reduced computational load by 50-70% while retaining all relevant objects for autonomous driving perception.